 If you have small plants that are infested but are easy to handle, you may consider using the dipping method.
 Essentially you mix a diluted solution of insecticide and fully submerse the plant leaves and stems into it.
 This is an effective way of ensuring the insecticide coats all surfaces of the plant, but it is not essential if you are confident in your spraying technique.

 If you are dealing with a spider mite that you think may have been transported in from another grow area you could be dealing with a hardened variety of spider mite.
 These may already be resistant to general purpose insecticides and may require a more specialized treatment such as Doktor Doom.

-Another great secondary spider mite spray would be Mighty Bomb.
+Another great secondary spider mite fogger would be Mighty Bomb.

 “When your enemy goes to ground, leave him no ground to go to.” - Sun Tzu